Grounding Gaps in Language Model Generations: Why do Grounding Gaps Emerge?

-\paragraph{Method} To further investigate the grounding gap, we test a wider range of GPT models, rerunning our simulation process for ESConv on \texttt{gpt-3.5-instruct} (a replacement for legacy OpenAI models, trained similarly to the \texttt{text-davinci-00X} series) and \texttt{gpt-4} (OpenAI's most powerful model).
+\paragraph{Method} To further investigate the grounding gap, we test a wider range of \texttt{GPT} models, rerunning our simulation process for ESConv on \texttt{gpt-3.5-instruct} (a replacement for legacy OpenAI models, trained similarly to the \texttt{text-davinci-00X} series) and \texttt{gpt-4}.
 We examine \framework{} across these models.